vmware-archive/concourse-pipeline-samples/concourse-pipeline-patterns/time-triggered-pipelines/01-single-time-trigger/README.md

 To create the sample pipeline in your concourse server, download file [scheduled-pipeline-01](scheduled-pipeline-01.yml) and issue the following fly command:
 `fly -t <your-concourse-alias> set-pipeline -p simple-timer -c scheduled-pipeline-01.yml`

-Then un-paused the pipeline in Concourse and it should automatically get triggered within 3 minutes.
+Then unpaused the pipeline in Concourse and it should automatically get triggered within 3 minutes.

 ### See also